Changing Policy and Learning Through Leadership

-The LLEP program through its curriculum, extracurricular offerings, and faculty aims to:
+The Learning, Leadership, and Education Policy Ph.D. program in UConn's Neag School of Education, through its curriculum, extracurricular offerings, and faculty, aims to:

-Maximize the educational experiences of students and prepare them for current and future positions in adult learning, leadership & education policy, and sport management.
+Maximize the educational experiences of students and prepare them for current and future positions in adult learning; higher education, racial justice, and decolonization; leadership and education policy; and sport management.

 Students will be prepared to respond to growth in the field of education through flexible and broadly applicable plans of study.
 They will be prepared for academic and administrative positions in schools of education, and leadership or research positions in school, university, government, think tank, business, and non-profit agency settings.